buildpacks/spec/platform.md

 ### Mixins

-A mixin name MUST be unique to a given stack.
-A mixin MUST be stored in a directory with an identical name to the mixin.
-The directory MUST contain either of both of the following Dockerfiles that take a single `stack` build argument and begin with `FROM $stack`:
+A mixin name MUST only be defined by a stack author and MUST be unique to a given stack.

-- `build.Dockerfile`, which contains changes for the stack build image, and
+A platform MAY support any number of mixins for a given stack in order to support application code or buildpacks that require those mixins.

-- `run.Dockerfile`, which contains changes for the stack run image.
+Mixin modifications SHOULD be restricted to the addition of operating system software packages that are regularly patched with strictly backwards-compatible security fixes.

-A platform MAY support mixins in order to support application code or buildpacks that require modifications to a particular stack.
+However, mixin modifications MAY consist of any changes that follow the [Compatibility Guarantees](#compatibility-guarantees).

 ## Buildpacks